janraj/Networking/dsr/README.md

 1. Where response time matters.
 Example, video streaming.
 2. Where no intelligence is required
-3. When output capacity of the load-balancer could be the bottleneck
+3. When the output capacity of the load-balancer could be the bottleneck

 <a name="who"></a>
 # **Who should read this?**

-1. Who wants DSR solution for Kubernetes platform.
+1. Who wants the DSR solution for the Kubernetes platform.

 <a name="topology"></a>
 # **DSR Network Topology and Traffic Flow**

-There is an external Load balancer which distributes the traffic to the ingress controller on the Kubernetes via an overlay (L3 DSR IPIP).
-Ingress controller picks up the packet ,decapsulate the packet and does load balancing among the services.
-When return traffic comes from service which will be directly send to the client instead of via ADC.
+There is an external load-balancer that distributes the traffic to the ingress controller on the Kubernetes via an overlay (L3 DSR IPIP).
+Ingress controller picks up the packet, decapsulate the packet and does load balancing among the services.
+When return traffic comes from service which will be directly sent to the client instead of via ADC.
 ![](./images/DSR_Traffic_FLow.png)

 <a name="conf"></a>